snt-arg/Tello-object-detection/README.md

   For the other platforms, more information is found [here](https://docs.ros.org/en/humble/Installation.html).

 ## 🧑‍💻️🏃 Run code
-This repository is organized in 4 repertories:
+This repository is organized into 4 repertories:
-- *config* where all configuration files are kept
+- *config* where all configuration files are kept.
-- *media* containing some videos on which we ran our object detection module to test its functionning.
+- *media* containing some videos on which we ran our object detection module to test its functioning.
-- *object_detection* contains several python scripts to perform object detection from a video or the camera.
-  You can run the file [filter_class.py](https://github.com/snt-arg/Tello-object-detection/blob/main/object_detection/filter_class.py) on one of your videos and you should have the output video (output.mp4) in the same directory.
-  To do so, you can specify in the last line of code (where the filter_detection function is called) the classes of objects you are interested in, and the path to your video.
-- *ros_workspace* contains robotic package (tello) we implemented to perform object detection with a DJI Tello drone.
+- *ros_workspace* contains a robotic package ([tello](https://github.com/snt-arg/Tello-object-detection/tree/main/ros_workspace/tello)) we implemented to perform object detection with a DJI Tello drone.
-  To run the *tello* package, you have to follow fulfill all installation requirements listed above.
+  To run the *tello* package, you have to fulfill all installation requirements listed above.
   Then in a terminal,
   - Move to the ros_workspace directory after cloning the repository
   - Source your ROS distribution using
   - Build the Tello package
-  - Make sure you are connected to the drone
+  - Check your WIFI connection to make sure that your computer is connected to the drone.
   - Open three other terminals and source the ROS distribution and the Tello package in all of them
       * In the first one, run the drone's camera publisher node using
         ```sh